-If the notary stamping device is lost, misplaced, broken or stolen, download the Missing Stamp, Certificate or Journal form from our website; fill it out and mail it to our office WITHIN TEN (10) DAYS.
+If the notary stamping device is lost, misplaced, broken or stolen, download the Missing Stamp, Certificate or Journal form from our website; fill it out and mail it to our office WITHIN TEN (10)

+DAYS.
+You will receive a new Certificate of Authorization.
 Take the Certificate of Authorization to a vendor to have a new stamp made.
 If you find the original stamping device, you must send us a written statement of explanation within ten (10) days and destroy the stamp.